 Students are not required to know any German if they enter St. Kilian’s German School in Primary School, 7th class (1st year) or – numbers permitting – in 10th class.

 German in Kindergarten/Vorschule (Junior/Senior Infants)

-- On average, about 25% of Kindergarten children are native German speakers.
+- On average 25% of our Kindergarten children are German speakers.

 German in Primary School

 - Students who enrol later than 1st class and do not speak any German are expected to attend additional support classes for German (from class 2 on).

 - German classes are offered at different levels: for non-native speakers (DF) and native speakers (DM).